Youth Orchestras & Ensembles

 The Wichita Symphony Youth Orchestras Program (WSYO) brings classical music to life for young people in south central Kansas.
 This program is a key educational outreach arm of the Wichita Symphony and shares in its mission to enrich, educate, and entertain diverse audiences of all ages in our region through performances of orchestral music, thereby enhancing the vibrancy and vitality of Wichita.

 Founded in 1947, WSYO’s Youth Symphony is a charter member of the Youth Symphony Orchestra Division of the League of American Orchestras.
-Today, the Wichita Symphony Youth Orchestras Program is made up of four ensembles that serve over 250 students from 19 cities and towns in Kansas.
-WSYO ensembles include the Youth Symphony, Repertory Orchestra, Youth Chamber Players, Wind Ensemble, and coming in Spring 2024, the Youth Concert Band!
+Today, the Wichita Symphony Youth Orchestras Program is made up of four ensembles that serve nearly 300 students from 21 cities and towns in Kansas.
+WSYO ensembles include the Youth Symphony, Repertory Orchestra, Youth Chamber Players, Wind Ensemble, Youth Concert Band, and Introductory String Orchestra!
 For full descriptions of the ensembles, click here

 Like WSYO on Facebook